cseanburns/systems-librarianship/src/05-using-gcloud-virtual-machines.md

 > Later in the semester when we install Koha, we will need
 > to create a virtual machine with more CPUs and memory.
+> We will be charged more for those machines.
+> Since we do not yet need the extra resources,
+> we will start off with fairly low powered
+> machines.

 ## Connect to our VM